 At the top is the title and the review due date, along with a link to the book on Amazon (unless the book isn’t yet published) in case you haven’t already left your review.

-The Try to Find My Review Automatically button is new and described here.
-Essentially, if we have your Amazon profile on file, clicking it will let us try and find your review for this automatically so that you don’t have to copy and paste it in manually.
+The Try to Find My Review Automatically button is described here.
+Essentially, if we have your Amazon profile on file, clicking it will let us try and find your review for this book automatically so that you don’t have to copy and paste the URL in manually.

 Beneath that is a link to have the download links for this book emailed to you again, in case you lost the original email or never got it in the first place.
 Now you can still easily catch up – better late than never!
 However, the book links don’t last forever so make sure to download them ASAP.
 That option is only available for a few days after reviews are due.

 In order to ensure your review link is the link we’re looking for, our system performs some validation checking against it.
-If those checks fail, it means what you entered isn’t the link URL we’re looking for and we will give you an error with information that is hopefully helpful enough for you to understand what you did wrong and correct it.
+If those checks fail, it means what you entered isn’t the correct permalink URL to your review and we will give you an error with information that is hopefully helpful enough for you to understand what you did wrong and correct it.

 First of all, please make sure that you’ve added firstname.lastname@example.org to your contact and/or safe sender list.
 Otherwise, some of our emails may end up in your SPAM or JUNK folders (or the Promotional tab in Gmail).